NIRCam Primary Dithers

 Examples of these dither patterns are shown in Figures 2–7 as exposure maps, where darker colors indicate greater exposure time.
 For reference, Figure 1 shows an exposure map without dithers for the short wavelength channel.
 In Figure 8, the diagonal extents of all patterns are plotted versus visit splitting distances, which is the maximum slew achievable before requiring a new guide star acquisition.
 (See APT Visit Splitting for more information.)

-The complete primary and secondary subpixel dither patterns are also given as ASCII tables in arcseconds: NIRCamDitherPatterns.txt.
+A complete set of primary and secondary subpixel dither patterns (specified in arcseconds) is available as ASCII tables in the .zip file: NIRCamDitherPatterns.zip

 All pointing offsets are relative to the selected aperture's reference position in that aperture's ideal coordinate frame (X, Y).
 All NIRCam apertures are nearly aligned (to ~1° of rotation) with both the JWST coordinate system (V2, V3) and all detector rows and columns.